JurajKavka/django-gallery-api/README.md

 - `http://localhost:8000/gallery`

-Django REST framework will render its own views for those endpoints.
+Django REST framework will render its own views for the endpoints.

 > **NOTE: API endpoints are not authorized!
 Authentication and authorization is explicitely disabled for the simplicity of project presentation!**